 Much of the coniferous element of trees in Weald Country Park woodland was planted in the years and decades after the second world war.
 In many compartments, this appears not to have had any thinning, resulting in dark conditions and very little usable habitat.
 Amongst the conifer in the central part of the woodland, there are some native broadleaves, the most threatened of which are some magnificent beech.

 The aim of this years’ work is to encourage broadleaved trees by giving them more canopy space with a “halo” thinning, while also thinning the matrix of conifer.
 The effect will be to reduce the predominance of conifer in favour of broadleaves over time, increase ventilation for a healthier woodland and to let light onto the woodland floor to create warmer, safer and usable habitat for biodiversity.

-This autumn, there will be some chainsaw operatives doing the thinning work, and a tractor removing the timber to a loading loading area by the recycling centre to the north.
-After the work, the visual impact is usually of most concern, but the brash sinks down quite quickly and over time flowers and shrubbiness emerge and the lighter structure develops.
+This autumn, there will be a woodland contractor doing the thinning work, with a tractor removing the timber to a loading area by the recycling centre to the north.
+After the work the tops, or brash sinks down quite quickly and over time flowers and shrubbiness emerge and the lighter structure develops.